List of One Piece characters: Kozuki Oden

-Kozuki Oden (光月おでん, Kōzuki Oden), in addition to having been the daimyo of Kuri and son of the country's former shogun Kozuki Sukiyaki, was also a legendary, immensely powerful, and skilled Swordsman and Samurai who developed his own variation of Nitoryu.
-Oden was specialized in the style of two swords, just like the legendary Samurai Miyamoto Musashi, and his legendary dual wielding swordsmanship allowed him to give the Mythical Zoan enhanced nigh-indestructible Kaido, a massive and deep permanent scar.
+Kozuki Oden (光月おでん, Kōzuki Oden), in addition to having been the daimyo of Kuri and son of the country's former shogun Kozuki Sukiyaki, was also a legendary, immensely powerful and skilled swordsman and samurai who developed his own variation of Nitoryu.
+Oden was specialized in the style of two swords, his legendary dual wielding swordsmanship allowing him to permanently scar a transformed Kaido.

 Additionally, he was the leader of a group of legendary and powerful samurai known as the Nine Red Scabbards, with all of them serving as his retainers and most trusted allies.
 As daimyo of Kuri, Oden had a large amount of power and influence over the region before his death.
-Oden became a famous pirate for several years by joining the Whitebeard Pirates, and later on the Roger Pirates.
-Oden was regarded as being a tremendously powerful pirate with a great level of influence in both crews.
+Oden became a famous pirate for several years by joining the Whitebeard Pirates and later the Roger Pirates.
+Oden was regarded as being a tremendously powerful pirate with a great level of influence in both crews, helping the latter decipher Poneglyphs in exchange for accompanying their travels on the Grand Line.

 In life, Oden is one of the strongest characters in the One Piece world.
-He's one of the very small number of people who could use all three types of Haki (Color of the Supreme King, Color of Arms Haki, Color of Observation Haki), has the ability to hear the "Voice of All Things" (Like Roger), and wields two legendary swords: Ame no Habakiri, the sword said to be able to cut "heaven" itself, and Enma, the sword said to be able to cut to the "bottom of hell".
-With those in hand, he's able to clash with the likes of Whitebeard and Kaido.
+He was capable of utilizing all three types of Haki, including the advanced application for both Haoshoku and Busoshoku Haki, has the ability to hear the "Voice of All Things" (Like Roger), and wields two legendary swords: Ame no Habakiri, the sword said to be able to cut "heaven" itself, and Enma, the sword said to be able to cut to the "bottom of hell".
+With those in hand, he is able to clash with the likes of Whitebeard and Kaido.
 Due to his fearsome strength and affiliation with the Whitebeard Pirates and the Roger Pirates, Oden received a bounty (the amount of which is unknown).
+When he was defeated by Kaido, Kurozumi Orochi took over Wano Country with Kaido's help and they sentenced Oden to be boiled alive.
+After he spared his retainers from his fate, Oden was shot in the head by Kaido and died smiling.

-In the anime series, Oden is voiced by Hiroya Ishimaru in Japanese, and Robbie Daymond in the Crunchyroll English dub.
+In the anime series, Oden is voiced by Hiroya Ishimaru in the Japanese version and by Robbie Daymond in the Crunchyroll dub.

-Kozuki family
+Kozuki Momonosuke

+Kozuki Momonosuke (光月モモの助, Kōzuki Momonosuke) is Oden and Toki's son and Hiyori's big brother.
+He and some retainers were sent ahead in time by Kozuki Toki, where he wound end up eating an artificial version of the Fish-Fish Fruit: Model Azure Dragon that Dr. Vegapunk once created.
+He ended up being aged up twenty years by Shinobu during the war in Onigashima.
+Momonosuke became the Shogun after Kaido's defeat.

+Kozuki Momonosuke is voiced by Ai Orikasa as a boy in the original Japanese version, Hiro Shimono as an adult in the original Japanese version, and by Corinne Sudberg in the Crunchyroll dub.